Measurement-based quantum computing with qudit stabilizer states: Introduction

-While most previous work on quantum computation focuses on qubits and gate-based models, measurement-based quantum computing \cite{OnewayQC,Raussendorf_2003,MBQCwithDür,jozsa2005introductionmeasurementbasedquantum} has emerged as a viable alternative.
+While most previous work on quantum computation focuses on qubits and gate-based models, measurement-based quantum computing \cite{OnewayQC,Raussendorf_2003,MBQCwithDur,jozsa2005introductionmeasurementbasedquantum} has emerged as a viable alternative.
 There, quantum information processing takes place solely through single-qubit measurements performed on a universal, entangled resource state, e.g., a cluster state \cite{ClusterStates} or, more generally, graph states \cite{Hein_2004,hein2006entanglementgraphstatesapplications}.
-This shifts the requirements to obtain universal quantum computation from implementing sequences of universal single-qubit and two-qubit gates to the preparation of a single universal resource state together with local measurements.
+This shifts the requirements for obtaining universal quantum computation from implementing sequences of universal single-qubit and two-qubit gates to the preparation of a single universal resource state together with local measurements.
 The measurement-based quantum computing paradigm has been extended to qudits using cluster or graph state resources \cite{Zhou_2003, Clark_2006, Booth_2023}.

 Here, we consider alternative qudit resources with the same underlying entanglement topology corresponding to two-dimensional lattices but generated by different kinds of entangling gates.
 This small difference turns out to have far-reaching consequences in the qudit case, where not only the gates leading to suitable resource states are limited, but also the intrinsic complexity to process quantum information via measurements strongly depends on the choice of gate.
+In particular, for prime-power-dimensional qudits, we derive an upper bound on the maximum number of measurements to implement arbitrary single-qudit gates.
+This bound suggests that the cluster state is only optimal in even prime-power dimensions (in the sense of admitting self-inverse intrinsic gates), so that alternative qudit resource states could lead to improved computational efficiency and reduced resource overheads.

 The alternative qudit resource states that we introduce are created by applying diagonal or block-diagonal Clifford entangling gates plus potentially non-standard initialization of the resource qudits, granting more experimental freedom in the preparation of a universal resource state.
 For instance, in existing trapped-ion setups, a native two-qudit gate is available, the so-called light-shift gate, which has been used for the experimental generation of two-qudit entanglement \cite{nativequditentanglinggate}.